New Hampshire vacation rental tax guide

 What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?

 Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental marketplaces collect New Hampshire short-term rental taxes for you when the listing is booked.
+In New Hampshire, “rental facilitators” such as Airbnb and Vrbo are required to collect New Hampshire lodging taxes for their listings.
 If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in New Hampshire.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.

 Occupancy as a result of partial or complete destruction of a person’s residence or by any student necessitated by attendance at a school are also not taxable.